moshix/3270BBS/README.md

 A dictionary is provided for the spell checker in the Editor and in the chat applets.
 If you need to insert more words into the dictionary, use the script insert_to_dictionary.bash.

-Finally there is a script import_calendar.sh to import .ics files into an individual calendar, if you want your Google calendar or whatever to be also featured in in the BBS
+Finally there is a script import_calendar.sh to import .ics files into an individual calendar, if you want your Google calendar or whatever to be also featured in in the BBS.

-I am providing some eseential scripts to manage your BBS in this repo.

 If you enable FTP, then users can upload notes to their NOTES directly, or also download them.
 This way they can edit longer notes and then upload them with FTP.
 Same wth HTTP.